monostable/monostable.github.io/footwork/fosdem2017/presentation.md

 ???
-- As most people know here KiCAD is a PCB editing suite
 - This all began with the text-based KiCAD formats
 - Quite happy that, if something wasn't supported by the GUI, I can open up a text editor and do it myself
 - The older formats seemed a bit ad-hoc and ugly, but I am a big fan of the newer S-expression based formats